apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**3 Atlanta police officers wounded in shooting, suspect dead**
+**Man who received first pig kidney transplant dies aged 62**

-You can read more about it [here](https://www.foxnews.com/us/3-atlanta-police-officers-wounded-shooting-suspect-dead).
+You can read more about it [here](https://www.bbc.com/news/articles/c4n1l9g2wn9o).

 ## Requirements
 - Python 3.8